-Model Fluent Reading and Identify High
+Model Fluent Reading and Answer Questions about the Text 🚥

-Frequency Words 💬

-SAY In Shared Reading, we will read many texts to improve our fluency.
+In Shared Reading, we will read many texts to improve our fluency.
 When we read fluently, we are better able to comprehend or understand what we read.

+DO

-Do Post the text, "A Smelly Mystery," so that all students can see the words.
+Post the text, "3D Printing Aids Animals," so that all students can see the words.
 Review the week's learning objectives for students and then read aloud the title of the text.

-SAY Remember, practicing rereading a text many times will improve your fluency.
-Do Distribute a copy of the passage to each student.
+Remember, practicing rereading a text many times will improve your fluency.

+DO

+Distribute a copy of the passage to each student.
 Tell students that you will read the text aloud as they listen and follow along.
 Then they will identify and underline any new High Frequency Words in the text.

-SAY As I read, I will point to each word and you will listen, watch, and follow along silently.
+As I read, I will use my finger to follow the words and you will listen, watch, and follow along silently.
 Ready?

-Reread the title, then read the text aloud with expression, and at a slightly slower pace so that students can easily follow along.
+Reread the title, then read the text aloud, with expression and at a slightly slower pace so that students can easily follow along.
 When you are finished reading, think aloud for students about why you read certain parts of the passage the way you did.

-Notice that when I read the sentences, 'The fridge door was open a little.
-Could it be a clue?'
-I paused after the period and I read the second sentence like a question by making my voice go up at the end.
-I did this whenever I saw a question mark."
-(Offer additional examples if time allows.)
-Invite students to look at the projected text and/or their own copy of the text and work with a partner to skim the passage for any High Frequency Words they have learned and practiced.
-What new High Frequency Words do you see in this passage? [they, under] As students respond, underline the High Frequency Words and any additional High Frequency Words they have learned and practiced.
-Have students underline the same words in their copy of the passage.
+Notice that when I read the sentence, 'First, they took photos of Freddy' I emphasized the word 'first' and paused very briefly after the comma, which emphasizes 'first' even more.
+The word 'first' is an important word because it tells us that the paragraph will describe the steps that the team took to help Freddy.

+Point to the sidebar "Tortoise Shell, Take Two" and tell students that this text feature provides more information about the steps the team took to help Freddy.
+Read aloud the caption to the students as you point to the corresponding photographs.

+Now I am going to ask you some questions.
+When I ask a question, you are going to turn to your partner and take turns answering the question.

+Ask the following comprehension questions one at a time.
+After students discuss each question in pairs, invite one or two students to share with the whole group.

+Q: What new information did you learn from this text feature?
+(We learned what the shell looked like, we learned the names of the people who made the shell, we learned that they had an artist paint the shell to make it look more natural and less artificial)

+Q: How did the photographs help you better understand the process of helping Freddy?
+(Responses will vary)